oucs-teaching/cosc349-labs/lab02.md

 The preceding page is generated by the Apache web server running on the Linux VM that you imported.

 :::warning
+:loudspeaker:
 Please let me know if you have absolutely no experience or comfort with web technology such as HTML.
 While we will be using web technologies in the lab exercises, we will not focus on best practice in using these web technologies, so a prerequisite of COSC212, or even COMP112, would have been overkill.
 You can access the materials for those papers should you need reference material, and there is also a vast amount of high quality learning material available on the web.

+Computer Science is also this year (2022) in the process of launching our new 200-level papers, which are intended to eventually provide the authoritative information source about web technologies and networking.
 :::

 Now let's login to the console of the VM (follow its instructions in terms of the initial password, required changes to the password, etc.).

 :::info
+:cloud:
 In my case, I fumbled entering the existing, default password, and thus the first-login requirement to change password didn't actually successfully change my password!
 You can always later change your password within your VM by using the `passwd` command within a shell running on the VM.
 :::